Skip to main content

 Is online therapy covered by insurance in Washington?

 In most cases yes.
 Most major plans cover therapy by secure video the same way they cover an in-person session.
-We accept Kaiser, Premera, Regence, Aetna, UnitedHealthcare and Cigna, and we confirm your exact coverage before your first session, so you are not guessing.
+We accept Kaiser, Premera, Regence, Aetna, UnitedHealthcare and Cigna, and we recommend confirming your exact benefits with your insurer before your first session, so you are not guessing.

 Yes.
 Most major insurance plans cover online therapy in Washington the same way they cover an in-person session.
 Counseling Services for Wellbeing accepts Kaiser, Premera, Regence, Aetna, UnitedHealthcare and Cigna for care by secure video.
-What you pay depends on your specific plan, so we confirm your exact coverage before your first session.
+What you pay depends on your specific plan, so we recommend confirming your exact benefits with your insurer before your first session.

 Online therapy is covered the same way an in-person session is.